emcuttsy/personal-website/content/about/header/index.md

   Hello! *Servus!*
 ---
 <!-- this is a subheadline -->
 I'm Elise, a US-American science journalist living in Graz, Austria.
-I write stories about physics, space, and geoscience research for magazines like *Quanta*, *National Geographic*, *Scientific American*, and *Science News* with a special focus on Austria its geographical neighborhood.
+I write stories about physics, space, and geoscience research for magazines like *Quanta*, *National Geographic*, *Scientific American*, and *Science News* with a special focus on Austria its geographic neighborhood.